bmilcs/odin-javascript-final-project/src/README.md

 Global state needed everywhere:

 - Login status
-- Heart status for all content (array)
+- List of all favorites: people-APIid, standup-APIid (array)
-  - As content is generated, it needs to check if it `.includes()` a user favorite
+  - As content is fetched, it needs to be:
-  - Content grabbed from API needs to be classified by type: person/special to access TMDB endpoints
+    - classified by type: person/special(aka movie)
+    - check if favorites `.includes()` a user favorite
+    - tied to the DOM via data-attribute

 ### Database Essential Info